Congratulations, Class of 2021 Honorees

 - Honors at the annual CDF-MN Beat the Odds event.
 Professional films of each finalist’s story will also be produced.
 These films may also be shared with the media, sponsors, supporters and the broader public, as well as posted on our website.

-In order to be considered for the Children’s Defense Fund-MN Beat the Odds scholarship award, an applicant must:
+To be considered for the Beat the Odds Scholarship award, students must:

 - Be a current high school senior who resides in or attends school in the broader Twin Cities Metro area.